billwheatley/oc-role/README.md

 oc-role
 =========

 Ansible Role to install the oc tool (Red Hat OpenShift cli) on a given machine.
+This will also install bash completion for `oc` as well.

 This was designed to install the official Red Hat certified version which is behind a pay wall at <https://access.redhat.com>.